armanjindal/garden/content/digital-garden/Questions.md

 1. Language is sufficient to capture and convey all experiences (!)
 2. Therefore we think we can "read" ourselves to Enlightenment (!)

-What a terribly stultifying and wrong assumptions.
-Then we could just hook ourselves up to an IV drip of information.
+What terribly stultifying and wrong assumptions.
+If only the solution were to just hook ourselves up to an IV drip of information.
+There are too many examples of smart people whose intelligence has only made their wickedness a more potent evilness.
 What about wordless wisdom?
-Wisdom you see people embody through action and life.
-Or concepts for which we merely lack the conceptual and actual apparatus to measure and understand.
-Its the ultimate confusion of the map with the territory.
+Experiences that transcend words and underly action?
+A loving embrace and feeling of connection to other people and nature.
+Its the kind of thing you see people embody through action and life.
+Its not their "words".
+It's the ultimate confusion of the map with the territory.
 Words are map.
 Life is territory.

 - "**What's your type?**"